elunna/nerfhack-changelog/README.md

 * Thrown projectiles above +7 have a high chance of dulling on hit.
 Even though projectiles can be enchanted quite high to +11, +12, or +13, they will quickly diminish to +7.
 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
+* Abuse wisdom if items are destroyed by over-enchanting.

 * Any slashing or piercing weapons can now be poisoned (SLASHEM)
 * All short swords get +1 to-hit (Dyna)